The History of the U.S. Constitution We Weren’t Taught in School

 The Peacemaker and the Great Law of Peace

-In the 12th Century, five tribes in the northeastern U.S. were constantly at war: the Mohawks, Seneca, Oneida, Onondaga and Cayugas.
+In the 12th Century, five nations in what is now the northeastern U.S. were constantly at war: the Mohawks, Seneca, Oneida, Onondaga and Cayugas.
 The wars were vicious and, according to tribal history, included cannibalism.

 One day, a canoe made of white stone carried a man, born of a virgin, across Onondaga Lake to announce The Good News of Peace had come and the killing and violence would end.

-He traveled from tribe to tribe over the course of years, preaching peace because peace was the desire of the Creator.
-Oral tribal history says it may have taken him 40 years to reach everyone and get agreement from all five tribes.
+He traveled from village to village over the course of years, preaching peace because peace was the desire of the Creator.
+Oral history says it may have taken him 40 years to reach everyone and get agreement from all five nations.

 This man became known as The Peacemaker.